Suckzoo/elixir-school/lessons/basics/modules.md

 ```

 If we attempt to call a macro that is not yet loaded Elixir will raise an error.
-The most commonly used bit that needs `require/2` due to use of macros is `require IEx; IEx.pry`.
+The most commonly used bit that needs `require` due to use of macros is `require IEx; IEx.pry`.

 ### `use`